-Executive coaches also help with executive branding, grooming, building gravitas, holding a boardroom, and so on.
-To command a Board room requires a different presence, Executive Coach can partner to help with that as well.
+Executive coaching also helps with executive branding, grooming, building gravitas, holding a boardroom, and so on.
+To command a Board room requires a different presence.

 Develop 360-degree vision: The executive coach can provide different perspectives to widen the outlook.
-A coach can help develop a global mindset, especially important for executives who need to integrate into different cultures of other countries.
+A coach can help develop a global mindset which is especially important for executives who need to integrate into different cultures of other countries.

 Role transition: New executives can transition to their new roles more smoothly and effectively with executive coaching.
 It can also help new executives successfully chart out their first 100 days.

 Life after retirement: Executive coaching can help retiring executives plan for the next stage in their lives.
 Many organizations enable their executives to avail of executive coaching for the same.
 A pan India battery manufacturing company engaged Regal Unlimited to groom their executives for post-retirement careers.

 Executive Coaching and Leadership Coaching – A Hybrid Approach

 Many coaches and coaching firms go for the hybrid model.
 Here elements of executive coaching and leadership coaching are included in the coaching model as per the client’s needs.
 Sangeeta Sumesh, business and leadership coach mentions the case of a CFO who came to her for coaching.
 Though his primary goal was to maximize business growth, equal focus was given to personal goals, thus making it a holistic combination of both.